Pasquiindustry/Hothouse-Creations-Who-Wants-To-Be-A-Millionaire-Reverse-Engineering/README.md

-Welcome to this new project, where I'm trying to reverse engineer the series of games of **Who Wants To Be A Millionaire** developed by Hothouse Creations.
+Welcome to this new project, where I'm trying to reverse engineer the assets files of the series of games of **Who Wants To Be A Millionaire** developed by Hothouse Creations.

 Why?
 ----------
-One of the first games I played was *Chi Vuol Essere Miliardario* per PlayStation, which is the italian version of the game.
+One of the first games I played was *Chi Vuol Essere Miliardario* for PlayStation, which is the italian version of the game.
 One day I decided I wanted to add my own questions to the game and, maybe, do more things.

 Important notes
 ----------